opencog/atomspace/opencog/persist/sql/README.md

    found in the `postgres-dead` directory, but the code there is badly broken.
 Its probably simplest to just ignore the code in `postgres-dead`, and design something from scratch.

- * Store ProtoAtoms.
-Work is underway, see issue #513 for progress.
-   Right now, its not thread-safe....

  * Consider an alternate implementation, using JSONB to do an EAV-like
    storage: For details, see